 Another possibility is an Exchange Server Event Service script that sends out a message when a new item arrives in a folder.
 For an example of such a script, see Public Folder Update Notification.
 This sample was designed for public folders, but could be adapted to mailbox folders.
 If you're new to Exchange folder scripts, see Microsoft Exchange Server Scripting and Routing.

-We list several notification tools at Mail Notification Tools and know that at least one, MAPInotify, can modify multiple Exchange mailboxes.
+We list several notification tools at Mail Notification Tools.